lukeorth/lugo/content/posts/battleship-solver/index.md

 First, it's important to note that *Battleship* is classified as an "unsolvable" game, meaning there is no strategy that can force a win every time.
 Like *Yahtzee* or *black jack*, it's (somewhat) dependent on chance.

 That said, there are still better/worse ways to play, and probabilistic reasoning can be used to increase the odds of victory.
-Offensively, this means:
+This typically means:

 1. Targeting large, unexplored areas of "open water"
 2. Concentrating fire around cells that have already been "hit"

-These strategies are familiar to most and easy to intuit.
+These strategies are familiar to most and they're easy to intuit.
 For example, consider the following game board, where gray dots represent "misses."

 ![intuition_image](images/intuition_1.png?w=400&l=lazy "Game Board 1")

-Even to the uninitiated, it's apparent that this player's next salvo should fire upon rows _F_ through _J_.
-That region is the least explored, so it's the most likely to yield a "hit."
+Even to the uninitiated, it's apparent that the next salvo should focus on rows _F_ through _J_.
+These lower quadrants are the least explored, thereby yielding the highest probability of success.

 ![intuition_image](images/intuition_2.png?w=400&l=lazy "Game Board 2")

-This assumption is correct, and it demonstrates the effectiveness of our intuition when applied to _Battleship_.
+This is clearly a contrived example, but it demonstrates the general effectiveness of our intuition (at least when applied to _Battleship_).

 This is a contrived example of course, but it demonstrates that our approximations are